 Instructions

-- Add flour, cornstarch, baking soda, salt, and cinnamon, and mix JUST until combined.
+- Add the dry ingredients.
+Scrape down the sides and add the flour, cornstarch, baking soda, sea salt, and cinnamon and stir JUST until combined.

 Notes